-What is ‘Breathing Space’ the Debt Respite Scheme from May 4th 2021?
+What is ‘Breathing Space’ the Debt Respite Scheme1?

 What is ‘Breathing Space’ – The Debt Respite Scheme?

 The Government Debt Respite scheme comes into effect on 4th May 2021.
-It is a legally enforced Breathing space that allows you time to seek professional debt advice with the peace of mind that your creditors are unable to enforce or take legal action to recover the debts owed to them.
+It is a legally enforced Breathing space that allows you time to seek professional debt advice with the peace of mind that your creditors cannot enforce or take legal action to recover their debts.

-There are two types of breathing space, Standard Breathing space and Mental Health Crisis Breathing Space.
+There are two types: Standard and Mental Health Crisis.